tinted-theming/tinted-builder-rust/README.md

 A builder for [base16] and [base24] templates using the `0.11.0` [builder specification].

-This crate contains a command-line tool to build base16 and base24 templates.
-It is also a library crate which you can use to directly build templates within your own Rust application.
+This repo contains a command-line tool, [tinted-builder-rust], to build base16 and base24 templates.
+It is also contains a library crate, [tinted-builder], which you can use to directly build templates within your own Rust application.

 ## Table of Contents